3 Things That Can Happen If Your Air Conditioner Isn't Level

 Air conditioners are often placed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+As time passes, the pad could crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s discuss some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 Your air conditioner’s compressor is a critical part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

-Water naturally occurs during the cooling process.
-Your air conditioner removes moisture from the air as it cools your home.
-This moisture flows into a pan and then out through a line.
+Water is a natural byproduct of the cooling process.
+Your air conditioner removes moisture from the air as it cools your house.
+This moisture drains into a pan and then out through a line.

 • Rust and mold.